The Best M&P 2.0 Trigger Upgrades

 The basic function of the factory M&P 2.0 trigger.
 That central pivot on the safety can create a mushy feel.

-Where the factory trigger falls is first the pivoting action of the trigger itself, which lengthens pre-travel and requires careful pull placement to ensure the safety is fully engages.
-Some people have complained about achieving consistent pull with the orientation of the safety on the lower portion of the trigger.
+Where the factory trigger falls is first the pivoting action of the trigger itself, which lengthens pre-travel and requires careful pull placement to ensure the safety is fully engaged.
+Some people have complained about achieving consistent pull with the safety orientation on the lower portion of the trigger.

-The pull itself is struggles due to the metal-on-polymer contact.
-By contrast, a 1911 trigger doesn’t have this problem with polished metal on metal as well as the straight rearward travel.
+The pull itself struggles due to the metal-on-polymer contact.
+By contrast, a 1911 trigger doesn’t have this problem with polished metal on metal and straight rearward travel.

 Benefits of an M&P Trigger Upgrade